p2panda/p2panda/README.md

 > [`aquadoggo`](https://github.com/p2panda/aquadoggo/) for a less modular, more
 > opiniated, but fully functional implementation of p2panda.

+## License

+Licensed under either of [Apache License, Version 2.0](https://github.com/p2panda/p2panda/blob/main/LICENSES/Apache-2.0.txt) or [MIT license](https://github.com/p2panda/p2panda/blob/main/LICENSES/MIT.txt) at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in p2panda by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ## Supported by

 *This project has received funding from the European Union’s Horizon 2020